 In the book of Luke, chapter 15:1-10 Jesus address the question presented to Him by the Pharisees and teachers of religious law with a parable.
-To make His point Jesus asked two questions uses two examples that were staples for survival during this time in history.
+To make His point Jesus asked two questions using two examples that were staples for survival during this time in history.

 Here are the two questions Jesus posed: